Thérèse of Lisieux: Canonization

+Other recognition

-Therese of Lisieux is the patron saint of aviators, florists, illness(es) and missions.
-She is also considered by Catholics to be the patron saint of Russia, although the Russian Orthodox Church does not recognize either her canonization or her patronage.
-In 1927, Pope Pius XI named Saint Therese co-patron of the missions, with Saint Francis Xavier.
-In 1944 Pope Pius XII decreed her a co-patron of France with Saint Joan of Arc.
-The principal patron of France is the Blessed Virgin Mary.
+In 1927, Pope Pius XI named Saint Therese co-patroness of the missions, with Saint Francis Xavier.
+In 1944, Pope Pius XII decreed her a co-patroness of France with Joan of Arc.

-By the Apostolic Letter Divini Amoris Scientia (The Science of Divine Love) of 19 October 1997, Pope John Paul II declared her the thirty-third Doctor of the Church, the youngest person, and one of only four women so named, the others being Teresa of Ávila, Catherine of Siena and Hildegard of Bingen.
+By the apostolic letter Divini Amoris Scientia (The Science of Divine Love) of 19 October 1997, Pope John Paul II declared Therese a Doctor of the Church, one of four women so named, the others being Teresa of Ávila, Catherine of Siena and Hildegard of Bingen.

 Devotion to Therese has developed around the world.
 According to some biographies of Édith Piaf, in 1922 the singer – at the time, an unknown seven-year-old girl – was cured from blindness after a pilgrimage to the grave of Therese, who at the time was not yet formally canonized.

+In 2022, official commemoration of the life of Therese was added to the liturgical calendar of the Episcopal Church in the United States, with a feast day on 1 October.